Power of Attorney for Property

 DECLARATION FOR MENTAL HEALTH TREATMENT.
 In Illinois, an “adult of sound mind may make a declaration of preferences or instructions regarding mental health treatment.
 The preferences or instructions may include consent to or refusal of mental health treatment.”
 See 755 ILCS 43/10 (Mental Health Treatment Preference Declaration Act).

-PRACTITIONER ORDERS FOR LIFE SUATAINING TREATMENT (POLST).
+PRACTITIONER ORDERS FOR LIFE-SUSTAINING TREATMENT (POLST).
 In Illinois, “all persons have a fundamental right to make decisions relating to their own medical treatment, including the right to forgo life-sustaining treatment.
 Lack of decisional capacity, alone, should not prevent decisions to forgo life-sustaining treatment from being made on behalf of persons who lack decisional capacity and have no known applicable living will or power of attorney for health care.”
 See 755 ILCS 40/5 (Health Care Surrogate Act).
 A POLST form defines “the circumstances under which private decisions by patients with decisional capacity and by surrogate decision makers on behalf of patients lacking decisional capacity to make medical treatment decisions or to terminate life-sustaining treatment may be made without judicial involvement of any kind.”
 See 755 ILCS 40/5.

-Download or Print Advanced Directives Forms
+Download Advance Directives Forms

-Additionally, a Power of Attorney for Property form can be downloaded here:
+Additionally, individual forms can be downloaded here: